 The Victorian era in Toronto was a creative time in which a many architectural styles were employed.
 There was a strong tendency to look at the styles of the past and reinterpret them for the present.
 The chief ones were:

-Gothic Revival -- This fanciful style was part of a literary and aesthetic movement in England in the 1830s and '40s, and became very popular in Toronto.
-Gothic Revival design was asymmetrical, with pointed arches and windows, extensive ornamentation, and steeply pitched roofs; towers were often incorporated into the design.
-St. James' Cathedral, built between 1850 and 1874, is a perfect example of the style with its 30m-tall (100-ft.) bell tower and its Romantic-inspired stained glass windows.
-St. Michael's Cathedral; the Toronto Necropolis, a cemetery that was established in 1850; and Hart House, at the University of Toronto, are further examples.
+GOTHIC REVIVAL—This fanciful style emerged in England, reaching peak popularity in North America in the mid-19th century.
+Gothic Revival was inspired by medieval design, featuring pointed arches and windows, extensive ornamentation, and steeply pitched roofs; towers were often incorporated into the design.
+St. James Cathedral, built between 1850 and 1853, is a perfect example of the style with its 93m-tall (305-ft.) spire and its Romantic-inspired stained-glass windows.
+St. Michael’s Cathedral; the Toronto Necropolis, a cemetery that was established in 1850; and Hart House, at the University of Toronto, are further examples.

 Late Victorian (1860-1901)